spruteanu/scrambler/docs/Design.md

 ```

 It consists of 2 methods:

 1. ``T next()``
-  Generated a value.
-Each call to it will generate a new value.
+  Generates a value.
+Each call will produce a new value.
 2. ``T get()``
   Method is used to get the value from prior execution of ``next()`` method.

-## Creating implementations of org.prismus.scrambler.Value
+## Custom org.prismus.scrambler.Value implementation
 It is recommended to create custom Value implementations by extending **org.prismus.scrambler.value.Constant** class.
-This class offers default implementation for get value method and performs value setting for newly generated object.
+This class is a template one that allows to get value and performs value setting for newly generated object.
 Your implementation has only to extend method **org.prismus.scrambler.value.Constant#doNext()** for object generation logic.

 ```java
 public class Constant<T> implements Value<T> {
 ...
     public T get() {
         return value;
     }